-- 1. Weekly email and the school monthly calendar can be found on the RenWeb website. - 2.
-Conferences may be requested at any time by a parent/guardian, teacher, or the Principal and are to be held at a time convenient to all, but not usually during the school day. - 3.
-Appointments can be made with either the teacher or Principal. - 4.
-Emergency Closings-information regarding emergency closings where classes must be canceled can be obtained in the following ways: - i.
-Online, go to www.EmergencyClosings.com.
-Search for St. Mary School, Diocese of Gary. - ii.
-Announcement through RenWeb. - iii.
-St. Mary School may be closed if the Griffith Public Schools are closed.
+- 1. Weekly email and the school monthly calendar can be found on the FACTS (formerly RenWeb) website. - 2.
+Conferences may be requested at any time by a parent/guardian, teacher, or the principal and are to be held at a time convenient to all, but not usually during the school day. - 3.
+Appointments can be made with either the teacher or Principal.

-- 5. RenWeb is the online grading system used by the school.
+- 4. Emergency Closings-information regarding emergency closings where classes must be canceled can be obtained in the following ways:. - i.
+Announcement through FACTS. - ii.
+St. Mary School may not always close, even if the Griffith Public Schools are closed. - 5.
+FACTS is the online grading system used by the school.
 Parents can access grades, progress reports and communicate with the teacher.
-Parents of students in grades PK-8 must provide an e-mail address to the office so they can access RenWeb and receive the weekly e-mail. - 6.
+Parents of students in grades PK-8 must provide an e-mail address to the office so they can access FACTS and receive the weekly e-mail. - 6.
 Telephone Calls - i.
 Students will not be allowed to use the phone or receive a phone call unless it is an extreme emergency.
 Students may not call home for any forgotten items. - ii.
 Please make arrangements for transportation and after school care in the morning. - iii.
 Students are not permitted to carry cell phones during the school day.
-A cell phone must be given to the teacher upon arriving at school.
+A cell phone must be turned off and given to the classroom teacher upon entering the school.
 Students who are found with a cell phone will have the phone taken away and a \$10.00 fee will be charged to have the phone returned. - 7.
 Visitors are welcome.
 Parents/guardians or visitors who come into the school must first report to the office.